 Grace School of Theology is a private, non-denominational, institution of higher learning governed by a dedicated Board of Trustees.
 The institution had its beginnings in early 2002 when a pastor and laypersons in the Houston area committed themselves to realizing their vision of a local evangelical Christian institution emphasizing free grace.
 At the encouragement and advice of Dr. Charles Ryrie, Grace School of Theology began as Houston Theological Seminary as the result of the planning and visionary work of seven men who constituted the initial Board of Trustees: Dr. Dave Anderson, Dr. Glenn Darby, Mr. Larry Allbritton, Mr. Mark Rae, Mr. Jeffe Ready, Mr. Bill Diamond, and Mr. Bob Winslow.
-Of the original seven Trustees, Dr. Dave Anderson now serves as the President of Grace and a member of the Board and Dr. Glenn Darby is Chairman of the current Board of Trustees.
+Of the original seven Trustees, Dr. Dave Anderson now serves as the President of Grace.

 Grace School of Theology is a work of God's grace.
 God placed the burden for this educational ministry upon the heart of Dr. Dave Anderson who, for twelve (12) years planted churches in southern Texas and then, for eighteen (18) years, served as Senior Pastor of Faith Bible Church of The Woodlands, Texas.
 The discussions between Drs.
-Anderson and Darby with the full Board of Trustees led to the beginning of Houston Theological Seminary.
+Anderson and the full Board of Trustees led to the beginning of Houston Theological Seminary.
 The first seminary classes were held in Faith Bible Church of The Woodlands, Texas, and Cypress Bible Church of Cypress, Texas.